 Award-winning Dutch violinist Tim Kliphuis breathes new life into existing styles with a high-energy blend of classical, gypsy jazz and folk music.
 His gypsy jazz career took off with Fapy Lafertin, Angelo Debarre and the Rosenberg Trio and established him as one of the top names worldwide.
 He has shared the stage with legends Frankie Gavin, Richard Galliano and Les Paul and written the definitive tuition books for GJ violin.

 Karin van Kooten – video

 Karin van Kooten is a classically trained but broadly oriented improvising violinist with a great love for swing, performing in many styles like classical, jazz, gipsy and folk music.
 After taking lessons with Oene van Geel and Tim Kliphuis, she found her home in Paris, where during two years she was taught by Didier Lockwood.
 She has performed with Pigalle 44 and is a member of the North Sea String Quartet.

 Reinier Voet – video

 A central source of inspiration for Reinier’s playing is Django Reinhardt although more modern guitarists like Jim Hall, Jimmy Raney, Pat Martino, the Frenchman Boulou Ferre and Eastern European (gypsy-) music have also been a big influence.
-At this moment is Reinier’s most important musical project Reinier Voet & Pigalle44.
+Having supported Fapy Lafertin and Jimmy Rosenberg for years, currently his main project is Reinier Voet & Pigalle44.